43-year-old visually impaired man from Vadodara scales 17,000 ft Himalayan peak | Headlines

 - India

 Sanjeev Gokhle, a resident of Vadodara who is visually impaired, recently climbed Mount Friendship at an altitude of 17,346 feet above the sea level in the range of Lesser Himalayas - Pir Panjal.
-The 43-year-old says that he is passionate about maintaining and nature, works in the Department of Post as a postal assistant.
+The 43-year-old who works in the Department of Post as a postal assistant, says that he is passionate about mountaineering and nature.

 "I with my friend Pushpak climbed a peak called Friendship peak in the Himalayas.
 It was a five-day expedition started which we started from Solang....It was a tough terrain but I enjoyed it a lot.
 The Himalayas have a different aura.
 In Gujarat I used to trek for 4-5 hours whereas in the Himalayas we had to trek for 8 hours," said Gokhle.
 He further said, "When I am climbing a mountain and if it's an uphill, I hold a string which is attached to the bag of a person climbing ahead of me.
 If it's downhill, I keep my hand on the shoulder of the person ahead of me."